OpenNMS/alec/README.md

 The OpenNMS Correlation Engine (OCE) provides a framework for performing correlation of alarms (i.e. faults) into higher level situations.

+Installation instructions and additional documentation is available at: https://oce.opennms.eu/

 ## Terminology

 An *alarm* is a fault or a problem that is triggered by one or more events.